Categories

 Diplomates who are enrolled in the Continuous Certification Program and are not up to date with all program requirements at the time of assessment registration will be unable to take the assessment until those requirements have been fulfilled.
 Grace years are provided to diplomates in the program who do not pass an assessment when it is due, whether they do not register for the assessment or they are unsuccessful in their assessment attempt.
 In order to receive the grace year, diplomates must be current on their annual fee payment.

-Diplomates who are unsuccessful in the assessment should ensure that their requirements stay up to date to be eligible to register for the assessment in the grace year.
+Diplomates who are unsuccessful on the assessment should ensure that their ongoing requirements stay up to date to be eligible to register for the assessment in the grace year.

 Diplomates who do not remit payment for their annual fee in the year that they are due to complete an assessment will not automatically receive a grace year in the following year and will lose their certification on Dec.
 31 of that year.
 These diplomates will be listed as “Not Certified” until their outstanding balance has been paid.
 Following payment of an outstanding balance, the grace year will be reinstated along with a “Certified” certification status.